Christopher Perrin

 Christopher Perrin (born 1961) is a publisher, educator, speaker, and writer.
-He is the CEO and cofounder of Classical Academic Press (a classical education curriculum, media, and consulting company started in 2001) and speaks regularly at schools, conferences, and homeschool conventions as well as serving as a consultant for over 55 schools in 26 states.
+He is the chief executive officer and cofounder of Classical Academic Press (a classical education curriculum, media, and consulting company started in 2001) and speaks at schools, conferences, and homeschool conventions.
 Perrin has written for The Gospel Coalition and National Review and been cited in Christianity Today.
-He heads up the The TrueNorth Podcast Network with The Christopher Perrin Show.
+He heads the TrueNorth Podcast Network with The Christopher Perrin Show.